 Teaches an undergraduate course on media law, focusing on media ownership, pluralism and competition issues, as well as broadcasting law and regulation

-Teaches postgraduate courses on the LLM programme in London and the Distance Learning LLM in Computer and Communications Law.
+Teaches postgraduate courses on the LLM programme in London and the Technology, Media and Telecommunications Law Online LLM.
 The courses he teaches on include EU Data Protection Law, Cybercrime, Telecommunications and Media Law.

 Ian Walden's current research interests are cybercrime and cross-border access to electronic evidence, communications law, media regulation and free and open source software.

 Ian also prepared the report ‘Legal and Regulatory Implications of Disruptive Technologies in Emerging Market Economies’ (2018) for the World Bank Legal Department’s Thematic Working Group on Technology and Innovation in Development.

 Examples of research funding:

 - “Study on data protection and contract terms and conditions for cloud computing services”, Report commissioned by DG Connect of the European Commission, February 2013.